rd--/blksc3/md/essay.md

 The translator is the inverse of the code generator, it reads a text program of the kind the code generator writes, and writes a block program of the kind the code generator reads.
-The figure below shows the text of a brief program (Putnam 2004) that the translator reads, and the corresponding block program the translator writes.
+[Figure 5](https://rohandrape.net/sw/blksc3/png/Translator.png) shows the block program the translator writes given the text of the following brief program (Putnam 2004):

 ```
 CombC(